-- projects related to tenure-line faculty and those related to careerline faculty and non-faculty academic personnel. - D. The Associate Vice President for Faculty, or designee, shall also be a non-voting ex officio member of the Committee and any subcommittees.
+- C. As recommended by the Committee and with the approval of the Senate Executive Committee, for any given year the members may be organized into subcommittees, e.g., for purposes of those work projects related to Tenure-line faculty and those related to Ceareer-line faculty and non-faculty academic personnel. - D. The Associate Vice President for Faculty, or designee, shall also be a non-voting ex officio member of the Committee and any subcommittees.